Find the Cheapest Insurance Quotes in Your Area

 Your Policy May Not Cover The Whole Thing

-- Your bathtub has leaked for years finally causing a mold infestation
+- Your bathtub has leaked for years, resulting in a mold infestation.

-- You live in a humid climate and mold grew in your basement as a result
+- You live in a humid climate and failed to use a dehumidifier in your basement, and black mold grew as a result.

-- A flood due to a storm causes mold to grow in your home
+- A storm causes flooding, and subsequently mold growth, in your home.

 How to File a Homeowners Claim When You Have Mold

-- Keeping the humidity between 30% to 60% with air conditioners and/or dehumidifiers.
+- Keep the humidity in your home between 30% and 60% with air conditioners and/or dehumidifiers

-- Installing exhaust fans in kitchens and bathrooms
+- Install exhaust fans in kitchens and bathrooms

-- No carpets in damp areas such as basements or bathrooms
+- Don't install carpets in damp areas such as basements or bathrooms

-- Replace hoses to appliances like dishwasher and refrigerator every five years
+- Inspect and replace hoses to appliances like dishwashers and refrigerators every five years

-By being mindful of the list above can end up saving you thousands of dollars at some point in the future.
-If there is a flood in your home there are also several measures you can take to make sure mold doesn't grow before you can get a mold prevention team into the effected area.
+Being mindful of this list could help you save thousands of dollars over the course of your homeownership.
+However, if you do suffer a home flood, there are also several measures you can take to make sure mold doesn't grow before you can get a mold prevention team into the affected area.

 - Disinfect the area with bleach